Cambridge Analytica: court issues guidance on administrators' role, duties and powers

 1. Lack of candour in relation to funding of fees

 The court found that it is not unusual for a parent company, which is also a major creditor, to underwrite the cost of an administration in order to obtain the best possible recovery.
-The administrators are, however, under a duty to consider whether the funding arrangement could be said to impair their judgement or impartiality at any stage.
+The administrators are, however, under a duty to consider whether the funding arrangement could be said to impair their judgment or impartiality at any stage.

 1. Lack of candour relating to costs